AIA G702 Application for Payment Guide

+If your G702 numbers do not tie out, your pay app gets kicked back.
 The G702 is the pay app summary page: contract value, change orders, completed & stored to date, retainage, prior payments, and the amount due this period.
-Here’s how it works — and how to generate an AIA-style version online.
+Here’s how it works, where the numbers come from, and how to generate an AIA-style version online.

 No spreadsheets.
 No broken formulas.
 Clean PDFs ready for review.